 Glass didn't start out as its own thing.
 For thousands of years before people created glass windows, containers, or figurines, they used the substance as a strong, translucent coating for pottery.
 It took a few more centuries for until Egyptians learned to forge glass -- with its own unique properties -- into novel shapes.
 And then their products were slowly spread through Europe by Phoenician traders.

-The art of making glass, in fact, probably grew out of the field of pottery, most likely in Egypt from about 4,000 B.C., towards the end of the Neolithic era.
+The art of making glass probably grew from the field of pottery, most likely in Egypt from about 4,000 B.C., towards the end of the Neolithic era.
 Glass is made from heating a clean mixture of soda, lime, and sand until it melts into a liquid.
-Its earliest use was most likely as a glaze to strengthen pottery.

 --Summarized from "A Short History of Technology: From the Earliest Times to A.D.
 1900."